Wilbertz/Navigation/README.md

 ## Results <a name="results"></a>

-The environment was solved in 377 episodes using XXXX.
+The environment was solved in 338 episodes using DQN.
 Below are plots showing the learning scores of all 3 algorithms.